ankheat/pharma-sales-analysis/README.md

 ## Project Structure

 📦 Pharma-Sales-Analysis

-├── Pharma Sales analysis.ipynb     # Jupyter Notebook with complete analysis and visualizations ├── README.md                       # Project documentation
+├── Pharma Sales analysis.ipynb     # Jupyter Notebook with complete analysis and visualizations

+├── README.md                       # Project documentation

-├── data/                           # (Optional) Contains raw or preprocessed data └── visuals/                        # (Optional) Contains exported charts and graphs
+├── data/                           # (Optional) Contains raw or preprocessed data

+└── visuals/                        # (Optional) Contains exported charts and graphs

 ##  Key Insights
 ### Sales & Time Trends
-Sales peaked in 2018, followed by a dip in 2020.
+- Sales peaked in 2018, followed by a dip in 2020.

-Quarter 3 (Jul–Sep) consistently saw the highest sales, with November and August emerging as strong months.
+- Quarter 3 (Jul–Sep) consistently saw the highest sales, with November and August emerging as strong months.

-No major correlation was observed between price changes and quantity sold, indicating price insensitivity or fixed pricing.
+- No major correlation was observed between price changes and quantity sold, indicating price insensitivity or fixed pricing.

 ### Sales Team Performance
-Team Delta led by Brittany Bold was the best-performing team across most years.
+- Team Delta led by Brittany Bold was the best-performing team across most years.

-Jimmy Grey was the top-performing sales rep.
+- Jimmy Grey was the top-performing sales rep.

-All teams performed similarly in terms of channel and sub-channel distribution, with Pharmacy Retail being the most profitable.
+- All teams performed similarly in terms of channel and sub-channel distribution, with Pharmacy Retail being the most profitable.

 ### Product-Level Insights
-Analgesics, Mood Stabilizers, and Antiseptics were top-performing product classes by quantity and revenue.
+- Analgesics, Mood Stabilizers, and Antiseptics were top-performing product classes by quantity and revenue.

-Sales and quantity sold were strongly correlated—no "premium" low-volume products were observed.
+- Sales and quantity sold were strongly correlated—no "premium" low-volume products were observed.

-Antipyretics and Antimalarials were consistently low-selling.
+- Antipyretics and Antimalarials were consistently low-selling.

 ### Regional & Channel Performance
-Butzbach was the top-performing city, while BiaÅ‚ogard consistently underperformed across years.
+- Butzbach was the top-performing city, while BiaÅ‚ogard consistently underperformed across years.

-Channels showed similar sales behavior across regions, with Pharmacy > Retail leading.
+- Channels showed similar sales behavior across regions, with Pharmacy > Retail leading.

-No significant impact of sub-channel on performance was observed.
+- No significant impact of sub-channel on performance was observed.

 ### Customer Analysis
-Mraz-Kutch Pharma Plc was the highest contributor in both revenue and order volume.
+- Mraz-Kutch Pharma Plc was the highest contributor in both revenue and order volume.

-On average, customers purchased 73% of the available product catalog, with Welch-Orn Pharmacy leading in product diversity.
+- On average, customers purchased 73% of the available product catalog, with Welch-Orn Pharmacy leading in product diversity.

 ### Technologies Used
-Python 3.10+
+- Python 3.10+

-Pandas for data manipulation
+- Pandas for data manipulation

-Matplotlib & Seaborn for visualization
+- Matplotlib & Seaborn for visualization

-Jupyter Notebook for exploratory analysis
+- Jupyter Notebook for exploratory analysis

-Plotly (optional for interactive plots)

 ### Getting Started
 1. Clone the Repository